Offline Meta Learning of Exploration: Identifiability Problems in OMRL

-The reason is that the VariBAD VAE should reason about the uncertainty of the MDP parameters, which requires to effectively distinguish between the different possible MDPs.
-However, since the trajectories from each MDP can visit different parts of the state space, it becomes impossible to identify if two trajectories come from different MDPs, or actually come from different parts of the same MDP.
-This problem, which we term \emph{MDP ambiguity}, is illustrated in Figure \ref{fig:r_ambiguity}: there are two MDPs, one with rewards in the blue circle, and the other with rewards in the yellow circle.
+We take a closer look at the OMRL problem.
+While in principle, it is possible to simply run off-policy VariBAD on the offline data, we claim that in many problems this may not work well.
+The reason is that the VariBAD belief update should reason about the uncertainty in the MDP parameters, which requires to effectively distinguish between the different possible MDPs.
+Training the VAE to distinguish between MDPs, however, \textit{depends on the offline data}, and might not always be possible.
+This problem, which we term \textit{MDP ambiguity}, is illustrated in Figure \ref{fig:r_ambiguity}: consider two MDPs, one with rewards in the blue circle, and the other with rewards in the yellow circle.
 If the data contains trajectories similar to the ones in the figure, it is impossible to distinguish between having two different MDPs with the indicated rewards, or a single MDP with rewards at both the blue and yellow circles.
-Note that MDP ambiguity is special to the offline meta-RL setting, as in online meta-RL, the agent will be driven by the online adapting policy to explore states that reduce its ambiguity.
-We also emphasize that this problem is not encountered in standard (non-meta) offline RL, as the problem here concerns the \emph{identification of the MDP}, which in standard RL is unique.

-One way to solve MDP ambiguity is to increase the variability in the data, however, this may not be possible if the data has already been collected.
-Instead, we propose a simple and effective alternative.

-We make the following assumptions: (1) The transition and reward uncertainties are decoupled, i.e., the prior can be written as $p(\mathcal{R},\mathcal{P}) = p_R(\mathcal{R})\times p_P(\mathcal{P})$; and (2) For each MDP $i$ in the training data, we know the reward function $\mathcal{R}_i$.
-These assumption are largely satisfied in most meta-RL studies to date.
-The decoupled uncertainty assumption can be hard to verify in practice.
-However, we remark that assuming a decoupled prior when the true prior is coupled can only enlarge the support of the prior distribution, since if $p(\mathcal{R},\mathcal{P})>0$, then the marginal distributions satisfy $p_R(\mathcal{R})>0,p_P(\mathcal{P})>0$.
-Thus, this assumption may lead to less effective estimation (as there are more MDP `possibilities'), but should not prohibit the agent from estimating the true posterior with enough data.
+Accordingly, we cannot expect to learn a meaningful belief update.
+In the following, we formalize MDP ambiguity, and how it can be avoided.